Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 			Since there is a distinct possibility that certain places contained in Nicer Tours currently without websites may indeed have a website in the near future - the city of
-            Nice has applied for a UNESCO World Heritage Listing for the Promenade des Anglais, for example - it was decided to simply change the button element to a paragraph element without altering the classes within the element, for ease of to development when these places do eventually get their websites.
+            Nice has applied for a UNESCO World Heritage Listing for the Promenade des Anglais, for example - it was decided to simply change the button element to a paragraph element without altering the classes within the element, for ease of development when these places do eventually get their websites.
 However, the key/value within the JSON request was removed to guard against any spurious listing that might appear in the Google Places API.

 		6. Places lacking reviews: